puzuka/social-auth-swift-ui/README.md

 - Entity is belong to UI layer, it defines all utility methods of an entity

 ## Dependencies Injection
-- There are kinds of class to support construct instance for DI là Service, BloC, UseCases Repository,...
+- There are kinds of class to support construct instance for DI là Service, ViewModel, UseCases Repository,...
 - Simple direct Service Locator that allows to decouple the interface from a concrete implementation and to access the concrete implementation from everywhere in your App